dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 Last year I was not aiming to change the frequency at which I was writing new posts, but that is what has happened as I have made the choice latter in the year to slow down in terms of the number of new posts I write.
 I was writing about one post every other day, but I have found that doing so just reduces quality of content to a point at which I am writing posts that are just not adding much in terms of value.
 So I am not thinking more in terms of just writing one, or two new posts a week, unless there is some reason as to why it is that I would want to write a little more often, such as starting a new collection of content on a whole new topic, or figuring that it is a good idea to aggressively expand on an existing category.

 I still think that it is best to think in terms of quantity rather than quality when first starting out, but once one gains a sense of what works well, and what does not, it is time to shift gears with this.
+Writing a single post a week that is a kind of long form post that really gets into a topic in depth might prove to be a better choice compared to five or sow shallow puddles of content on a wide range of topics.

 So then I made the decision to just write between one and two new posts per week.
 This allows for me to start writing new posts that are a little longer to begin with, rather than getting them to that point at some point in the near or distant future when it comes to editing.
 This is then more in tune with the idea of writing higher quality posts, but at a lower frequency rather than the other way around.